hai-vr/documentation/docs/changelogs/prefabulous.md

 This change has not been released yet.
 :::

-### Generate Twist Bones

 - Modify the behaviour of *Generate Twist Bones* on VRChat projects:
   - If VRChat 3.7.0 or above is installed in the project, we will generate a *VRC Aim Constraint* component instead of a Unity *Aim Constraint*.

-### Delete Polygons

-- Ensure Delete Polygons runs before VRCFury:
-  - Switch to the Transforming phase.
-  - This probably resolves an execution ordering issue with VRCFury Blendshape Optimizer.
+- To try resolving an executing ordering issue with VRCFury, Delete Polygons, Assign UV Tile, and Replace Textures no longer run in the Optimizing phase.

 ## 2.1.0-beta.4

-- Ensure Delete Polygons runs before VRCFury:
-  - Switch to the Transforming phase.
-  - This probably resolves an execution ordering issue with VRCFury Blendshape Optimizer.
+- To try resolving an executing ordering issue with VRCFury, Delete Polygons, Assign UV Tile, and Replace Textures no longer run in the Optimizing phase.

 ## 2.1.0-beta.3